e0328eric/zigup/README.md

 # zigup
-ncurses powered simple zig compiler downloader
+ncurses and simple cli powered simple zig compiler downloader

 ## How to download?
 Now, run this command to install zigup.